Best Online Healthcare Administration Programs in North Carolina (2026)

 Accreditation RequiredInstitutional + Regional

-Earning an online healthcare administration degree in North Carolina offers a flexible path to a high-demand career.
+Earning an online healthcare administration degree in North Carolina offers a flexible path into healthcare administration careers.
 North Carolina offers competitive wages for healthcare administration professionals, reflected in the state-specific Bureau of Labor Statistics median salaries shown below.
-Whether you’re looking for an affordable in-state option or a top-ranked national program, North Carolina students have access to a variety of accredited online choices that balance quality and cost.
+Whether you’re looking for an affordable in-state option or a nationally available program, North Carolina students have access to a variety of accredited online choices that balance quality and cost.

 Online Healthcare Administration Schools in North Carolina